 Lindenwood University belongs to a consortium of colleges and universities in Greater St. Louis.
 The consortium includes Fontbonne University, Maryville University, Missouri Baptist University, and Webster University.
-Full-time traditional undergraduate Lindenwood students may enroll in courses offered at colleges and universities in the consortium and count those hours as part of their Lindenwood degree programs.
-Students must be enrolled full-time at Lindenwood University during the same term of enrollment at colleges and universities in the consortium.
-No additional tuition cost is involved for combined enrollments between 12 and 18 hours.
+Full-time undergraduate Lindenwood students may enroll in courses offered at colleges and universities in the consortium and count those hours as part of their Lindenwood degree programs.
+No additional tuition cost is involved.
 Lab fees will be charged at the host university.